Hamilton, Ohio

-Hamilton is a city in and the county seat of Butler County, Ohio, United States.
-Located 20 mi north of Cincinnati, Hamilton is the second largest city in the Greater Cincinnati area and the 10th largest city in Ohio.
+Hamilton is a city in Butler County, Ohio, United States, and its county seat.
+Located 20 mi north of Cincinnati along the Great Miami River, Hamilton is the second-most populous city in the Cincinnati metropolitan area and the tenth-most populous city in Ohio.
 The population was 63,399 at the 2020 census.
-Hamilton is governed under a council-manager form of government; the current mayor is Patrick Moeller and the city manager is Joshua Smith.
 Most of the city is served by the Hamilton City School District.